Skip to main content

 • Increased mobility for non-drivers : People with disabilities that prevented them from driving traditional cars will increasingly have the ability to drive.

-• Fuel costs savings : Fuel costs could be reduced up to $2.6 billion with driverless cars.
+• Fuel cost savings : Fuel costs could be reduced by up to $2.6 billion with driverless cars.

 Disadvantages